frwololo/warnel-chawpiovs/README.md

 Other than that, here are known limitations with the engine at the moment:
 * Warnel Chawpiovs doesn't support Campaign mode currently
-* Responses aren't exactly supported.
-They're either treated as interrupts, or react to the internal engine's events in no specific order.
-It "works" except in tricky cases where order of events is critical

 ## Current Status (General)
-This simulator supports the following cards from the original game (current total 10 heroes, 13 villains):
+This simulator supports the following cards from the original game (current total 14 heroes, 18 villains):
 * Core box (5 heroes, 3 villains)
 * Captain America (1 Hero)
+* Doctor Strange (1 Hero)
 * The Rise of Red skull ( 2 heroes, 5 villains)
 * The Mad Titan's Shadow ( 2 heroes, 5 villains)
+* War Machine (1 Hero)
+* Sinister Motives ( 2 heroes, 5 villains)

 There is no tutorial included, and, although the rules are automatically handled by the engine, it will quickly become confusing if you are not already familar with the original game.